TimLee2/RiskScript/README.md

 # MORE TO COME
 - Add die-rolling feature
+- Maybe make it look more pretty
+- Map (or visual) to help locate territories on board
+- An Essos only feature for 2 players

+# Known Issues (or Improvements)
+- Dynamically display the Players boxes instead of all 7 at once
 - Modify some of the resets so the whole page doesn't have to reload
-- Maybe make it look more pretty